Make These Coastal DIY lanterns and Bring the Beach Home This Summer

 UPDATE AND TESTIMONIAL

 This project is originally a few years old.
-I updated the post recently and realized that I still owned the majority of the materials used.
-So I decided to make some extra pictures detailing the materials and the steps.
+I updated the post recently and realized that I still owned most of the materials used.
+So I made some extra pictures detailing the materials and the steps.

 Operation summerification has begun once more!

-Btw if this post has got you in the mood for more summer decor you might want to check out this Summer Home Tour, or this collection of stunning summer mantel decor ideas.
-I hope it will inspire your start your own little summer decorating operation for your home.
+If this post has got you in the mood for more summer decor, you might want to check out this Summer Home Tour, or this collection of stunning summer mantel decor ideas.
+I hope it will inspire you to start your own little summer decorating operation for your home.

 If you liked my summer beach candle holder idea, then don’t forget to save it your Pinterest board for future reference.